 Whether implementing renewable energy solutions or advancing carbon capture technologies, the goal is to create a sustainable and environmentally friendly industry.
 This requires a collective effort from the industry, working together towards the same goal.
 We work as a driving force, bringing together different stakeholders to work on these projects and fostering collaboration.

 The industry is eager to move towards circularity, but incentives are necessary to encourage investments in this direction.
 The recycling rate is just 12%, despite the vast amount of available circular resources.
-To address this, we have collaborated with various industry chambers to create EURECA, an initiative focused on the circular economy of plastics and sustainable growth, aiming to raise social awareness and work close to policymakers.
+To address this, we have collaborated with various industry chambers to create EURECA, an initiative focused on the circular economy of plastics and sustainable growth, aiming to raise social awareness and work closely with policymakers.

 Why is the partnership with waste managers like Benito Roggio Ambiental essential for circular feedstock projects?